screen shot of project browser, showing results when using 2 category filters

 Other Things to Know

-The beta line of Project Browser currently requires some extra configuration steps if you want to use the option for installing from the UI.
-Note that the web user will need write access to your project codebase for this to ever work.
+The "web user" will need write access to your project codebase for automatic installation to work.
 The intention is these are run in local development environments, for example DDEV.
 There are some additional instructions that can be run to make it work in DrupalPod as well.

 7.x archive